philippotto-hauber/nowcast-bip-ger/README.md

 4. move the file to `aux_real_time_data/releases/lkw_maut`

+Note that the file `aux_real_time_data/vintages_destatis_2019M12020M8.Rda` contains earlier historic vintages of the truck toll mileage index.
+Unfortunately, I do not remember how I came across these vintages.
+Perhaps they were provided by Destatis.
+When constructing the vintages, the file is merged with the manually downloaded releases.
+These earlier vintages are only needed when the models' performance in that period is evaluated.

 #### Gastgewerbeumsatz

 Downloading the vintages for the turnover in the hospitality sector is very similar to those for the Lkw-Maut-Index